 I drive past them at 30 miles per hour, the posted speed limit, hopeful that tomorrow’s bluegrass music makes this long drive worth doing.

-When you listen to bluegrass music there should be a few cows in the neighborhood,like this, just to make it sound authentic.
+When you listen to bluegrass music there should be a few cows in the neighborhood,like this, just to make the music sound more authentic.

 Setting up camp this evening is a happy chore long overdue.